What is celiac disease?

 - Celiac disease is genetic.
 This means it can be passed from parent to child.

-- It is more common in people who are white, have type 1 diabetes, and have older family members (ancestors) from Europe.
+- It is more common in people who are white, have type 1 diabetes, are obese, or have

 - You may have celiac disease and not know it because you don’t have any symptoms.